December 14, 2005

 Some of the credit is going to Undersecretary Edward R. McPherson, the department's No.3 official, who has overseen such efforts since his arrival from the Department of Agriculture in April 2004.
 He said in an interview last week that the department has made significant leaps in creating strong management systems.
 The last few department audits done by private accounting firms have been clean, he noted.

 The federal student-aid office, the arm of the Education Department that operates the massive program of financial assistance for college, was removed earlier this year from a "high risk" list compiled by the U.S. Government Accountability Office, the investigative arm of Congress.

 "The results are real, and they're hugely valuable," said Mr. McPherson, who will be leaving the department Dec.
 31. He has not decided whether he'll stay in public service or return to the private sector.
-Before his joined the Bush administration in 2001, Mr. McPherson served as the chief executive of InterSolve Group, a Dallas management-consulting firm he founded.
+Before he joined the Bush administration in 2001, Mr. McPherson served as the chief executive of InterSolve Group, a Dallas management-consulting firm he founded.

 Upon taking office nearly five years ago, President Bush and first-term Secretary of Education Rod Paige both stressed a need for improved management practices, in the federal government overall and specifically in the Education Department.

 At the time, the department was reeling from scandals in which some employees had been charged with filing for false overtime payments and spending department funds for personal luxury goods.
 The student-aid office, which has $400 billion in assets and some 22 million customers, was widely considered to be in management disarray.

 The situation was "really unacceptable," said Patricia McGinnis, the president of the Council for Excellence in Government, a Washington-based organization of former federal managers.
 "I don't think you can separate financial management from other elements of successful management," she said.